 NIBSbuses require all students to put on their masks when they board the bus, and keep them on for the entire journey.

 Any changes to services will be posted on our website.

 Generally, there is capacity on most of our services, although the busiest period tends to be 0830-1030.

 We have arranged ‘duplicate’ vehicles on certain local bus services with busy journeys at peak times.
 Generally, schoolchildren will be asked to use the duplicate vehicle, which will follow the service bus.
 This will in most cases be a coach, and will carry the route number with an ‘S’ suffix (so for example, a duplicate on route 81 will display 81S).
 Students should show their pass to the driver or pay a fare in the usual way.

 We have also organised ‘standby’ vehicles at key points across our network, to deal quickly with any overloading problems that arise and allowing us to maintain social distancing.

-The situation in relation to COVID-19 is fast-moving, and coupled with the unpredictability of loadings in September, this may result in further timetable changes.
+The situation in relation to COVID-19 is fast-moving, and may result in further timetable changes.
 As soon as these are confirmed, we will communicate the information to our customers here.

 We continue to work hard to provide services that meet the needs of our customers, and especially key workers, throughout these very difficult times.
 We have some colleagues self-isolating or shielding, and so dealing with emails and phone calls is a challenge.
 This website will be updated regularly, so please check back frequently to keep updated on service amendments.